-The Montessori curriculum is well-rounded, encompassing all of the subject areas required by state standards, as well as additional areas of enrichment.
+The The Montessori curriculum is well-rounded, encompassing all of the subject areas required by state standards, as well as additional areas of enrichment.

 Dr. Montessori believed that if we are to ever be at peace, then we must start with the child.
 In our curriculum, we encourage the children to follow three rules: take care of yourself, take care of others, and take care of the environment.
 Through these rules, children develop an understanding of the world around them.
 To nurture this new knowledge, we encourage them to reach out to the community.
 Several times throughout the year, the children are involved in activities to show others they care.

-History & Geography Curriculum
+PE & Health Curriculum